BassemMagdi0007/The-Gracefull-Ball-Full_Project/README.md

-All the scripts , assets & VFX needed to start the sky voyager game.

-Unity version required to launch the project 2019.2.8f1 or higher.
+Embark on a thrilling journey with Sky Voyager, a captivating game project ready for launch.
+This package includes all the essential scripts, assets, and stunning visual effects (VFX) needed to kickstart your gaming adventure.
+Ensure a smooth start by using Unity version 2019.2.8f1 or higher to unlock the full potential of this exciting gaming experience."